 Here’s Why “Every Move Counts” is Great News For Your Heart

 Sometimes, it can feel easier when experts tell you exactly what to do, e.g., you should go for a run three times per week, do two HIIT sessions this week, or fit in a morning yoga practice.
 But here’s where that goes wrong.
 You might have physical limitations.
 Or maybe you just don’t like the workout that’s trending right now.
-Perhaps you have a tough time getting yourself to the gym, but you’re happy to spend a morning cycling at home.
+Perhaps you have a tough time getting yourself to the gym, but you’re happy to spend a morning doing a strength workout at home.

 If you don’t like the workout, you won’t stick with it.
 It might be fine for a week or a month, but eventually, dread will take over, and the couch will win over the workout every time.

-The best workout for you — and your heart — is the one that you like the most, the movement that makes you feel good and nourished, and one that you can look forward to.
+The best workout for you — and your heart — is the one that you like the most, the movement that makes you feel good, and one that you can look forward to.
 If you’re not sure what that is yet, it’s a great time to try a variety of different types of workouts to learn about what really gets you going.

 It also doesn’t have to make you pant and sweat.
 A systematic review and meta-analysis of more than 30 randomized controlled trials in the European Journal of Preventative Cardiology concluded that practicing yoga was linked to improvements in BMI, blood pressure, cholesterol, and heart rate.